karthickram286/the-code-less-travelled/src/blog-posts/project-lombok-intro.md

     }
     ```

-    There is also a *@NoArgsConstructor* which generates a constructor withour any parameters.
+    There is also a *@NoArgsConstructor* which generates a constructor without any parameters.

 * #### Builder pattern